AntixK/sGMRFmix/README.md

 ### Requirements
 - Python >= 3.7 (For Python Thread-Specific-Storage (TSS) API used by pybind11)
 - Numpy >= 1.16.5
 - Armadillo and Boost libraries.
-(Use the following commands for linux and mac)
+(Use the following commands) For Linux
 ```
 sudo apt update
 sudo apt install libarmadillo-dev libboost-all-dev build-essential